MonikaBarget/Insulae/README.md

 # Insulae

-This page is meant as a documentation of all technical aspects relating to my postdoc project on early modern German perceptions of European islands.
+This page documents technical aspects relating to my postdoc project on early modern German perceptions of European islands.

 The digital side of my project includes: